 Once our children were older they tended to disappear on long walks and cycle-rides.
 We keep details of suggested routes at the house.
 One of the most popular involves the children cycling down into the next valley for icecream at Cose Dolci in Trestina and then being collected by their support vehicle.
-(There are bikes here in a range of different sizes, plus trailer and trailerbike and a 3 bike cycle rack you are welcome to borrow.)
+(There are bikes here in a range of different sizes, plus trailer and trailerbike and a 3 bike cycle rack you are welcome to borrow - however do check them over first.)
 Our youngest is fond of excursions up and down the Tiber valley on the local railway line, which has a dinky little one-carriage train.
 This train line was also handy for allowing our teens (armed with a mobile phone in case of need) to make unaccompanied trips to Cittą di Castello, a few stops up the track, to replenish stocks of model-making materials from Emporio 45 (see Local Markets page in About Umbria).
-If you have the sort of older teen who needs to be allowed to spread their wings a bit, and has the energy to peddle along the valley to catch the train at Niccone, they can explore quite a bit of the Upper Tiber valley by train.
+If you have the sort of older teen who needs to be allowed to spread their wings a bit, and has the energy to pedal along the valley to catch the train at Niccone, they can explore quite a bit of the Upper Tiber valley by train.

 [Back to top; Safety and security; Kiddy paraphernalia; Baby-sitting and going out with kids]